 Attachment 7 Article Payment Requirement delivery system.
 If the evidence shows that rebalancing to increase primary care spend improves quality and drives lower total cost of care, Covered California may set a target for primary care spend in future Covered California requirements.
-Article 8, 8.01 Enrollment in IDSs and ACOs 8.01.2 The Contractor must meet a threshold for the number of Enrollees cared for within an ACO or IDS model each year.
-The Contractor must report in the annual application for certification: The characteristics of their IDS and ACO systems such as the payment model, leadership structure, quality incentive programs, and data exchange processes.
+8.01.2 The Contractor must demonstrate an increasing number of Enrollees cared for within an ACO or IDS model each year.
+The Contractor must report in the annual application for certification: Article 8, 8.01 Enrollment in IDSs and ACOs The characteristics of their IDS and ACO systems such as the payment model, leadership structure, quality incentive programs, and data exchange processes.
 Contractor will work collaboratively with Covered California and other stakeholders to define a registry of characteristics to support this reporting.
 The number and percent of Enrollees who are cared for within an ACO or IDS.
 The percent of spend under ACO and IDS contracts compared to its overall spend on health care services.
 Article 9, 9.01 Designing and Managing Networks Based on Value 9.01.3 The Contractor must engage with Covered California to review its unit price range and trends and quality indicators of network performance using HEI data.
-Article 9, 9.02 Hospital Networks Based on 9.02.2 The Contractor must report in the annual application for certification: Value 1) How the Contractor is engaging with their network hospitals (particularly those with multiple signals of poor performance on safety and quality) and holding hospitals accountable to improve their performance.
+9.02.2 The Contractor must report in the annual application for certification: Article 9, 9.02 Hospital Networks Based on Value 1) How the Contractor is engaging with their network hospitals (particularly those with multiple signals of poor performance on safety and quality) and holding hospitals accountable to improve their performance.
 Components of this engagement and accountability may include quarterly performance reviews, tying hospital payment to quality and patient safety, supporting patient safety technical assistance programs, implementation of corrective action plans, assessment of hospital resources, or excluding hospitals with multiple signals of poor performance and no improvement from its networks.

-Article 9, 9.02 Hospital Networks Based on Value 9.02.3 To demonstrate the Contractor is managing hospital and facility costs, the Contractor must report in the annual application for certification: 1) The factors it considers in assessing relative unit prices and total cost of care; 2) The extent to which it adjusts for or analyzes the reasons for cost factors based on elements such as area of service, population served, market dominance, services provided by the facility (e.g., trauma or tertiary care), or other factors;
+9.02.3 To demonstrate the Contractor is managing hospital and facility costs, the Contractor must report in the annual application for certification: Article 9, 9.02 Hospital Networks Based on The factors it considers in assessing relative unit prices and total cost of care; Value The extent to which it adjusts for or analyzes the reasons for cost factors based on elements such as area of service, population served, market dominance, services provided by the facility (e.g., trauma or tertiary care), or other factors;